tahoma2d/tahoma2d_docs/source/setting_up_a_scene.rst

 -------------------------------------------
 When you start working on a scene, automatically it will belong to the current project, inheriting its settings and default folders.
 In this way all the scenes belonging to a project are created with the same settings, assuring the consistency of the production (see  :ref:`Managing Projects <managing_projects>`  ).

-Settings concern different tasks you may perform in OpenToonz, such as the scanning, or cleanup process, the camera size and resolution, the frame rate, the output options, etc. They can be accessed in dialogs you can open with commands available in the related menu; for example the scan and cleanup settings commands are available in the Scan & Cleanup menu.
+Settings concern different tasks you may perform in Tahoma, such as the scanning, or cleanup process, the camera size and resolution, the frame rate, the output options, etc. They can be accessed in dialogs you can open with commands available in the related menu; for example the scan and cleanup settings commands are available in the Scan & Cleanup menu.

 Settings for a particular scene can always be changed independently from the other ones, and will be automatically saved when the scene is saved.